 In April 2016, the Calouste Gulbenkian Foundation UK Branch launched a three phrased inquiry into the Civic Role of Arts Organisations.
 The Inquiry seeks to increase awareness of the civic role that arts organisations play nationally and in their communities.
-The first phase is intended to tackle definitions, scope and remit of the inquiry.
+The first phase was intended to tackle the definitions, scope and remit of the inquiry.
 Its activity includes in-depth research and widespread consultation to understand what constitutes ‘next practice’ and seed a network for future activity.

 You can visit the Inquiry Website to find resources, case studies, tools and publications relevant to the civic role of arts organisations #civicrolearts

 What Next? collaborated with the Calouste Gulbenkian Foundation and Liverpool Institute of Cultural Capital on Phase 1 of their Inquiry into the Civic Role of Arts Organisations.